How Different is Test Case Prioritization for Open and Closed Source Projects?: Methods

 \subsection{Data Collection}

-For closed-source project, we use the data set from Yu et al.~\cite{yu2019terminator}.
-For open-source projects, we searched GitHub.
+For the closed-source project, we use the data set from Yu et al.~\cite{yu2019terminator}.
+For the open-source projects, we search on GitHub.
 Many projects in GitHub are very small or are out of maintenance, which may not have enough information for our experiments.
 To avoid these traps, we implement the GitHub ``sanity check'', which is introduced in the literature~\cite{kalliamvakou2014promises, munaiah2017curating,tu2020changing}.
 Our selection criteria is shown in \tbl{SanityCheck}.
-Most of GitHub conditions in~\tbl{SanityCheck} are straight forward, but the last four conditions need explanation: \bi \item \textbf{Has Travis CI:} We use the Travis CI API for collecting repository and build log information.
+Most of the conditions in~\tbl{SanityCheck} are straight forward, but the last four conditions need explanation: \bi \item \textbf{Has Travis CI:} We use the Travis CI API for collecting the repository and build log information.
 Travis CI can let project developers test their applications and record testing information.
-Therefore, our ideal projects must implement Travis CI for the testing purpose. \item \textbf{Total Builds:} In GitHub project development, some builds may not trigger regression testing.
-In our experiments, these builds are discarded since they are not necessary for testing purpose. \item \textbf{Useful Builds:} Among total builds, there are some builds that pass all test cases.
-Since we aim to prioritize failed test cases, we ignore the builds that pass all test cases.
-Moreover, we discard broken builds that may occur in Travis CI.
-The rest of the builds are defined as useful builds. \item \textbf{Failed Test Cases:} We count all failed test cases in the entire project.
-If a project has a very small number of failed test cases, then such a project is not suitable for our experiments. \ei In order to ensure a diversity of open-source projects, we divided the projects found in this way into different populations: \bi \item We explored the ``usual suspects''; i.e. projects that satisfy the sanity checks of \tbl{SanityCheck}.
+Therefore, our ideal projects must implement Travis CI for the testing purpose. \item \textbf{Total Builds:} We use Travis CI to collect the execution history of test cases in each build.
+Travis will automatically trigger test suites after each build.
+However, for some builds that software developers skip the Travis manually, we discard these builds because they do not trigger the test suits.
+The rest builds are called {\em total builds}.
+This sanity check criterion helps us to avoid small projects. \item \textbf{Useful Builds:} In the total builds, there are three types of builds.
+The first is the passing builds.
+Since our target is to prioritize failed test cases, we ignore these builds in this study because they have no failed test cases.
+Ignoring these builds will not change the orders of test cases.
+The second is the broken builds with no failed test cases.
+We discard these broken builds since the failure is not caused by the failed test cases.
+The third is the broken builds with tests failed.
+These builds are called ``failing builds'', and are marked as useful builds in this study.
+This sanity check criterion helps us to avoid projects that do not have enough information for this study. \item \textbf{Failed Test Cases:} We count all failed test cases in the entire project.
+If a project has a very small number of failed test cases, then such a project is not suitable for our experiments. \ei To ensure a diversity of the open-source projects, we divide the projects found in this way into different populations: \bi \item We explore the ``usual suspects''; i.e. projects that satisfy the sanity check criterion in \tbl{SanityCheck}.
 Note that many of these projects have been used before in other publications.
-We call this first group the general software engineering group (hereafter, SE). \item We also explored software from the computational science community.
+We call this group as the general software engineering group (hereafter, SE). \item We also explore software from the computational science community.
 Computational Science (hereafter, CS) field studies and develops software to explore astronomy, astrophysics, chemistry, economics, genomics, molecular biology, oceanography, physics, political science, and many engineering fields~\cite{tu2020changing}. \ei After the above analysis, we find ten projects from computational science and twenty projects from software engineering that suitable for our analysis: see \tbl{projectSummary}.